Police officer, suspect dead in Cameron shooting

 Police were responding to a report of a gunshot victim who told police they were shot in the back of the neck by their spouse.
 The victim was taken to the hospital and their current condition is unknown.

-Cameron police, the Milam County Sheriff’s office, Rockdale police and the Texas department of public safety attempted to serve a warrant at a house on East 7th St. That’s when they say the suspect opened fire and law enforcement fired back.
+Cameron Police, the Milam County Sheriff’s Office, Rockdale Police and the Texas Department of Public Safety attempted to serve a warrant at a house on East 7th Street.
+This is when they say the suspect opened fire and law enforcement fired back.

 “There are so many people in this community that care about them and that are praying for them right now,” Jones says.